SnibsLabs/Cobotta-Keyboard-Drive/README.md

 "C": +Ry, "V": -Ry,
 "F": +Rz, "G": -Rz.

 The graphical UI can be used to limit allowed axis, start and stop communication with the robot.
-To run this program, excexute the main.py.
+To run this program, execute the main.py.

 ![Graphical UI](img/GUI.png)